 This means knowing which roles to hire for, when to do it in the life of the business, and where these employees should be located is a challenging job for an eCommerce entrepreneur.

-Why You Need to Build a Perfect Team Before Launching a Startup
+Why You Need a Dedicated eCommerce Team Before Launching Your Online Business

 When starting an eCommerce business, or looking to make improvements to your existing business, it’s always important to make sure you have a strong team in place.
 Having a skilled, comprehensive team that spans all areas of the business is crucial to continued growth and success.